Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 Mitigation:

-- Do not immediately send messages at start, first send an init message to ensure the saga state is written thus exists.
-When a message is send to a component that will respond the saga state will now exist.
+- Do not immediately send messages at saga creation, first send an init message to ensure the saga state exists.
+When a message is sent to a component that will respond the saga state will now exist.

-### Duplicates
+### More-than-once processing

-A messages that was physically send multiple times and gets processed could result in a saga to be completed.
-When the duplicate gets processed the saga state could already been removed and can result in a saga not found.
+A message can be processed more-than-once because it was physically sent multiple times or a transport its consistency results in the same message becoming available again.
+More-than-once processing on a handler that completes the saga will now result in a saga not found for every duplicate.

 Mitigation: